vic9112/SOC/FinalProject/README.md

 ### Original Block Diagram

-- The overall diagram of SDRAM are shown below:
+- The overall diagram of SDRAM are shown below: <br>
 ![螢幕擷取畫面 2024-01-16 211732](https://hackmd.io/_uploads/SyJbM-Vta.png)

 - The wishbone cycle will pass through SDRAM controller and store/write data from/into SDRAM.
 We have do some optimize since the memory size of the original source code of SDRAM is not enough.